deathaplenty/Auramance/mechanics/satiety.md

 Adventurers have to eat.
 Satiety is a measure of how well your metabolic needs are met, such as food and water.

 ## Using Satiety
 Satiety drains at a rate of 4 per day or 1 per 6 hours.
 Therfor, a character that had full satiety will be at 50 satiety after 12 and a half days, and at 0 satiety after 25 days.
-This means a character typically starts starving a little after two days without food.

-Characters shouldn't start taking damage until satiety is zero.
-After that, a reasonable rate of health loss might be 1 point of health per 25 satiety the character would have lost over time.
-This means that every 25 hours, the character would lose 2 health.
-Extrapolating further, you can expect a human that had full health to die after 12 and a half days of not having food.
+After a character falls below 80 satiety, negative effects start stacking against them.

 These debuffs will affect all derivatives.
-You will become encumbered as you weaken.
-You will forget things as your memory lapses.
-You will be more susceptible to negative effects as your body cannot fight them as well.
+The character will become encumbered as they weaken, forget things as their memory lapses, and be more susceptible to negative effects as their body cannot fight them as well.

 |Satiety|Effects                                          |
 |-------|-----                                            |